Where To See Snowdrops In Dorset 2026

 There are 15 acres of gardens to discover at Mapperton House and Gardens.
 Many of the snowdrops can be found in the arboretum along side other Spring flowers that start to appear at the same time.

 Entry is chargeable to Mapperton House and Gardens.
-2023 Snowdrop Sundays will be held on 5th and 12th February between 11am and 4pm.
+2026 Snowdrop Sundays will be held on 1st, 8th, 15th February 2026.

 Minterne House and Gardens